sweetest-framework/sweetest/GUIDELINES.md

     BackendGateway  <-- enabling AuthManager to communicate with backend
 ```

-To make an integration test we could consider configuring the test like that:
+To create an integration test we could consider configuring the test like that:

 ```
 LoginViewModel      <-- real instance